aroosat68/Employee-Management-System/README.md

      └── Main.java

 How to Run :
-Download the repository
+Download the repository,
-Open terminal in src folder
+Open terminal in src folder,
-Compile using javac Main.java
+Compile using javac Main.java,
-Run using java Main
+Run using java Main.

 Purpose : This project was built to understand core Java concepts such as classes, objects, collections, and user input handling.